Seriously folks - after a rough couple of years in the collaboration area,

 I'm excited about what JEDLAB is offering the world of Jewish education and am grateful for the ideas, critiques, and insights it gives me on a daily basis.
 In the nine short months it has been around, it has quickly filled a need for a new type of professional development that educators are clearly hungry for, and I can't wait to see what its next steps will be.

-JEDLAB Founders Yechiel Hoffman and Ken Gordon (in the back row, left to right,
+JEDLAB Founders Yechiel Hoffman and Ken Gordon (in the back row, left to right, with a group of us at the RAVSAK Conference in LA, January 2014 |

-and those who aren't had a chance to hear about what the network is all about!
+Yechiel and Ken facilitate the JEDLAB Meetup at the RAVSAK Conference, where those who are in the Facebook group and those who aren't had a chance to hear about what the network is all about! |